 By this point, the effects that digital content creators have had on how consumers approach travel purchases is well-documented.
 Thousands of social media influencers have grown loyal, highly-engaged followings through photos, videos and other content featuring stunning destinations.
 Travel influencers were some of the first creators to amass such huge audiences, and it’s easy to see why.
 Their content is inherently exciting, aspirational, and the result is that everyone wants a little bit of that “travel lifestyle.”
 After almost a decade, 41 percent of millenials now consider “Instagrammability” when planning their next vacation.

-The fact is, we live in a photo and video-centric society.
+The fact is, we live in a photo and video-centric society especially as it relates to tiktok travel social media influencers.
 Only two percent of travelers report NOT taking a photo on their vacations.
 And be honest – would you miss the chance to document a one-of-a-kind experience?
 People have indulged the urge to capture and share their adventures since photography was invented.

-But modern travelers aren’t just affected by social media influencers – they seek a fundamentally different kind of experience than previous generations.
+But modern travelers aren’t just affected by influencer marketing companies – they seek a fundamentally different kind of experience than previous generations.
 They’ve been shaped by their unique economic experiences, changing values, childhood media, and behavior of their peers – and the result is a generation unlike any other.

 Millennials and Gen Z report seeking authentic experiences, cultural exchanges, and opportunities to make lasting memories that change their worldview.
 69% percent report Trying Local Foods as one of the most important factors when deciding where to visit, ahead of Partying and Shopping.
 For younger travelers, a trip is more than a vacation – it’s a chance to return home with a little more growth and maturity than they left with.